TechnoByteJS/perplexityjb/README.md

 **What does it do?**

-You fake the context (message history) to use a jailbreak prompt, then make Perplexity think it agreed to following it.
+You fake the context (message history) to use a jailbreak prompt and make Perplexity believe it agreed to following it.

 **How does it work?**